architectcodes/jss-lite/Readme.md

 ## Credits

-css-in-js is heavily inspired by the great [elm-css](https://github.com/rtfeldman/elm-css) by [Richard Feldman](https://github.com/rtfeldman).
-The name is inspired by the disrupting React talk [CSS in JS](https://speakerdeck.com/vjeux/react-css-in-js) by [Christopher Chedeau](https://github.com/vjeux).
+jss-lite is heavily inspired by the great [elm-css](https://github.com/rtfeldman/elm-css) by [Richard Feldman](https://github.com/rtfeldman).
+The original name (css-in-js) comes from the disrupting React talk [CSS in JS](https://speakerdeck.com/vjeux/react-css-in-js) by [Christopher Chedeau](https://github.com/vjeux).
+The current name (jss-lite) is of course derived from our big brother [jss](https://github.com/jsstyles/jss).